alphagov/pay-integration-php/README.md

 #### PSR-7 HTTP

-The Pay PHP Client is based on a PSR-7 HTTP model.
+The Pay PHP Client is based on a PSR-18 HTTP Client model.
 You therefore need to pick your preferred HTTP Client library to use.

 We will show examples here using Guzzle v6.